 Eating Disorder Treatment

-Bulimia nervosa
+Understanding Bulimia

-Maybe you tell yourself you’re not going to binge and purge again, but then eat too much and have to purge.
 Or you’re afraid of being “fat,” and you don’t like your body.
 You hate doing this, but you’re afraid to stop.

 If you are struggling with bulimia, you probably have a very complicated relationship with food and your body.
 Everyone’s experience with bulimia is different and your journey is unique.
 Maybe, you hate the way your body looks regardless of how much you weigh.
 Or, you might have lots of shame about the way you eat.
+But healing is available.

 Real change is possible.